Muhammad-Alsad/pythonic-garage-band/README.md

 Author: Muhammad AL-sa'd

 ### How to initialize/run your application (where applicable)
-- python Nmae of File
+- python Name of File

 ### To run test
 - pytest